Tarekbouamer/visloc_localization/README.md

 # visloc_localization

-[ ]  remove Models folder and replace with retrieval packages and other features in thirdparty.
+- [x]  remove Models folder and replace with retrieval packages and other features in thirdparty.
-[ ]  add superpoints and superglue.
+- [x]  add superpoints and superglue.
+- [ ]  add cameras to dataset
+- [ ]  separate the modules Mappers, Retrieval, Matcher, and Localizer
-[ ]  make a nice visualization.
+- [ ]  make a nice visualization.